Create Parsing Rules - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Note

-Parsing Rules requires a Cortex XDR Pro per TB license, where only a user with Cortex XDR Account Administrator and Instance Administrator permissions can access this screen.
+Parsing Rules requires a Cortex XDR Pro per GB license and a user with Cortex Account Administrator or Instance Administrator permissions.

 Cortex XDR provides a number of default Parsing Rules that you can easily override as required using XQL and additional custom syntax that is specific to creating Parsing Rules.
 Before creating your own Parsing Rules, we recommend you review the following: